open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic.md

 ## Setup

- 1. Download the [latest release](../#releases).
-The JAR file (`opentelemetry-javaagent.jar`) contains the agent and all automatic instrumentation packages.
+ 1. Download [opentelemetry-javaagent.jar][] from [Releases][] of the `opentelemetry-java-instrumentation` repo.
+The JAR file contains the agent and all automatic instrumentation packages.
  2. Place the JAR in your preferred directory and launch it with your app:
     ```sh
     java -javaagent:path/to/opentelemetry-javaagent.jar \